njones61/ce547/docs/unit2/01_organization/organization_hw.md

 Solve the following problems.

-1. Complete tutorial
+1\.
+Complete tutorial
->a.
-Go to the Tutorials section of the Aquaveo GMS Learning Center: <br>
+>a\.
+Go to the Tutorials section of the Aquaveo GMS Learning Center:
 >>http://www.aquaveo.com/software/gms-lear ning-tutorials <br>

->>b.
-In the General section, click on the PDF link associated with Grid Approach tutorial.
+>b\.
+In the **General section**, click on the PDF link associated with **Grid Approach** tutorial.
 Note: You don't need to download the associated zip file in this case. <br>
-c.
+c\.
 Launch GMS and follow the steps in the tutorial to build a three-layer MODFLOW model in GMS. <br>

 2. Model Analysis
 >Using the things you have learned from the tutorial exercise, perform the following model analysis. <br>